ICanBoogie/Render/README.md

-### Renderer
+## Renderer

 [Renderer][] instances are used to render templates with subjects and options.
 They use an engine collection and a template resolver to find suitable templates and render them.

 A shared renderer is provided by the `get_renderer()` helper.
 When it is first created the `Renderer::alter` event of class [Renderer\AlterEvent][] is fired.
 Event hooks may use this event the alter the renderer or replace it.

-The following example demonstrate how to replace the a renderer:
+The following example demonstrate how to replace the renderer:

 ```php
 <?php